-The job of a content marketer is tough enough as it is – you’re expected to not only create something worthy of your consumer’s attention on a consistent basis, but also adapt to a media landscape perpetually in flux.
+The job of a content marketer is tough enough as it is – you’re expected to not only create something worthy of your consumer’s attention on a consistent basis, but also adapt to a media landscape perpetually in flux and trends.

-In short, no one would blame you for hitting a metaphorical wall when it comes to your online engagement (be that across your website traffic numbers or social media interactions).
-With 2019 upon us, now is the time to step back and plan how you’re going to position your brand in the coming year.
+In short, no one would blame you for hitting a metaphorical wall when it comes to online engagement (be that website traffic numbers or social media interactions).
+With the speed of digital trends increasing, now is the time to step back and plan how you’re going to position your brand in the coming years.

-And with that in mind, we partnered with Ogilvy & Mather South Africa’s Creative Director, Melissa Attree, for an online webinar unpacking How to Evolve Your Content Marketing Strategy for 2019.
+And with that in mind, we partnered with Ogilvy & Mather South Africa’s Creative Director, Melissa Attree, for an online webinar unpacking How to Evolve Your Content Marketing Strategy.

 They say those that fail to prepare, prepare to fail.
-Here, we discuss not only how to succeed, but soar.
+Here, we discuss not only how digital marketing teams can succeed, but soar.

-Before we get started, there are three components of a content strategy that you should use to determine your brand’s approach:
+Before we get started, there are three components of a content strategy that marketers should use to determine their brand’s approach:

-Now that you know what you want to say and how to say it, you can figure out where the content should go, through internal channel mapping and ecosystems.
+Now that you know what you want to say and how to say it in order to truly engage your audience, you can figure out where to distribute the content, through internal channel mapping and ecosystems.

 A handy tip: When scheduling content across social media, it makes sense to not do so on the exact hour, half-hour or quarter-past mark.
 We default to those times, which means so does everyone else.
 Schedule yours in-between so that you cut through the clutter.